Product Liability: Dangerous Products Can Cause Severe Damage

 Strict Products Liability

 The challenges with the above theories are that negligence is often difficult to prove, and warranties are often excluded by disclaimers.
 Under strict products liability, however, it is not usually necessary to show that the manufacturer or seller was negligent or breached a warranty in order to recover damages for injuries sustained from a defective product.
-California law has led the way in strict products liability.
+California law has led the way in the development of this legal theory.
 Strict liability does not require proof of fault on behalf of the designer, manufacturer or seller.
-In a strict liability claim, the injured party need only show that: 1) the product was defective, 2) the defect existed prior to the manufacturer releasing the product, and 3) the defect caused the victim’s damages.
+Instead, the injured party need only show that: 1) the product was defective, 2) the defect existed prior to the manufacturer releasing the product, and 3) the defect caused the victim’s damages.

 The injured party may prove that a product is defective from any of three types of defects: design defects, manufacturing defects and “failure to warn” defects.